rushimok73/AWS-SAA-C03-Notes/README.md

 ### 1.8.8.
 Enhanced Networking

+An Elastic Fabric Adapter (EFA) is a network device that you can attach to your Amazon EC2 instance to accelerate High Performance Computing (HPC) and machine learning applications.

 Enhanced networking uses SR-IOV.
 The physical network interface is aware of the virtualization.
 Each instance is given exclusive access to one part of a physical network